International Students: All you need to know

 - ensure quarantine rules are being followed.

-We will contact you within 48 hours of your arrival and around the midpoint of your quarantine period.
+We will first contact you within 48 hours of your arrival.
 Please ensure that the contact information submitted to Université Laval in the Entering Canada as a Université Laval International Student form before your arrival is correct.

 If you suffer from stress, anxiety, panic, or any other emotional reaction related to the pandemic and your quarantine, don’t hesitate to make use of the services available to you.